(Not) Facing History: The Dilemmas of Teaching the Violent Past

 While some studies have found citizens' perceptions of election integrity are determined by partisan or other biases, others have found efforts to improve the competence and impartiality of electoral institutions can overcome those biases and improve public confidence in elections.
 However, few studies have examined this relationship in developing democracies, or considered the impact of the most micro-level institutions, such as the identity of the poll workers voters encounter.
 We explore the effects of a unique election reform in Nigeria: the deployment of National Youth Service Corps (NYSC) members as poll workers.
 The NYSC – a nation- and tolerance-building project that mandates all recent college graduates spend one year serving outside their ethnic home region – markets its workers as unbiased, educated youth who are committed to national unity.
 Using novel vignette and conjoint experiments fielded in Lagos after the contested 2023 elections, we examine whether and how the status of poll workers as NYSC members influences Nigerians’ trust in elections.
 We find that voters believe in and support the NYSC, but that this patriotic symbolism and rhetoric is not enough to overcome their underlying mistrust of non-coethnics and non-locals.
 Voters, ultimately, dislike "outsider" NYSC poll workers and see their presence as increasing the chance of election violence.
 These results imply that nationalistic symbols such as national service programs are not enough to bolster confidence and unity around election time, and that intergroup contact is more likely to be negative than positive during elections.

 Tribeless Youth?
-Political Attitudes of Kenyan Students toward Democracy and Ethnicity, Canadian Journal of African Studies, 2022 (with Sebastian Elischer and Amanda Edgell)
+Political Attitudes of Kenyan Students toward Democracy and Ethnicity, Canadian Journal of African Studies, 2022 (with Sebastian Elischer and Amanda Edgell) [link to published version]

 University students have often played a critical role in shaping political dynamics across sub-Saharan Africa.
 This article situates the expressed political attitudes of students at the University of Nairobi (UoN) within the context of current Kenyan politics.
 Given the high saliency of ethnicity in the latter, we are particularly interested in how university students define themselves, how they view and engage with the politicization of ethnicity, and how they view members of other communities.
 Using original survey data from the UoN collected in 2018, this article fills a gap in the existing literature on Kenyan politics, which seldom concentrates on youth or students.
 Our findings demonstrate that although Kenyan university students aspire to move beyond ethnic politics, ethnicity often shapes their view of their fellow citizens and government action.
 Overall, we do not find strong evidence that university students will alter the underlying dynamics of Kenyan politics.